diasyrmus/diasyrmus.github.io/_posts/2022-12-05-the-suicide-club.md

 A reminder that recent Conservatism has been the most intensely and grotesquely populist, a baiting of sentiment as policy.
 A sort of craven authoritarianism.

-Finally it was good to spend a day doing actual work, enabled by cancelling a load of meetings.
+S a day doing actual work, enabled by cancelling a load of meetings.
 Ahead of next year, a promise to myself to do this more often.